 As they stick to the artery walls, they start to build up a layer of protein and fat.
 The more this layer builds up, the less blood can get through.
 And the higher the risk of a small clump breaking off and blocking an artery completely.
 When that happens, it's goodnight.

 So as you can see, dental health & heart disease are closely linked.

-But what can you do to reduce your
+But what can you do to reduce your risk of heart disease?

 To put it as simply as possible, make sure that you don't let gum disease get started in your mouth; if you already have gum problems, get it looked at by a dentist and hygienist, and then start a program of home care.
 All it takes is 15 minutes a day.
 REALLY IMPORTANT - read more at How to cure gum disease.